aregsar/aregsarblog/blog/2019/how-to-setup-a-custom-domain-for-your-github-pages-blog-in-five-minutes/index.md

 In this post in the series I will show you how I published this blog under the aregsar.com domain name by registering the custom domain name and then setting up the proper DNS records to point the custom domain name to the location that Github pages hosts the blog.

-This process required four easy steps that took approximately 5 minutes to complete, most of which was waiting for the DNS records to propegate and Github pages to issue SSL certificates.
+This process required four easy steps that took approximately 5 minutes to complete, most of which was waiting for the DNS records to propegate and Github pages to apply SSL certificates.

 ## Step 1 - Registered a custom domain name

 To setup a custom domain for my blog, I registered the custom domain name `aregsar.com` with my domain registrar dnsimple.com.

-## Step 2 - Pointed the custom domain name to my github pages site
+## Step 2 - added custom domain name to my Github pages repository

+I entered the custom domain `aregsar.com` into the custom domain name text box, in the github pages section of my repository settings page, then clicked save.

+You should see the following message at the top of the section.

+`Your site is ready to be published at http://laravelmvp.com/.`

+Since we have not configured DNS records for the custom domain yet, the message will change to when the site is re-published because of the setting change:

+`Domain's DNS record could not be retrieved.`

+You can see this by refreshing the repository settings page.

+At this point Github pages adds a file named `CNAME` to the root of my remote repository.
+This file contains a single line which is the domain name `aregsar.com` that I added in the custom domain text box in the Github pages settings section for my repository.

+As always I did a `git pull` to get the `CNAME` file that was added to the remote repository.

+## Step 3 - Pointing custom domain to Github pages

+> Caution: Before configuring your custom domain with your DNS provider, add your custom domain to your GitHub Pages site as detailed in step 2.
+Configuring your custom domain with your DNS provider without adding your custom domain to GitHub could result in someone being able to host a site on one of your subdomains.
+For more info see: [https://help.github.com/en/articles/quick-start-setting-up-a-custom-domain](https://help.github.com/en/articles/quick-start-setting-up-a-custom-domain)

 Using my domain regsitrars domain name administration panel, I added the neccessary DNS records to point my custom domain aregsar.com to the location where Github hosts my GitHub pages blog.